reverendbedford/neml2/doc/content/system/model.md

 ## Model assembly {#model-assembly}

 NEML2 stores each variable in contiguous memory, but does not guarantee contiguity across variables.
-This choice is made to allow for massive asynchronous evaluation (with the help of lazy tensor) and to reduce memory consumption (since variables can have different number of batch shapes).
+This choice is made to allow for massive asynchronous evaluation (with the help of lazy tensors) and to reduce memory consumption (since variables can have different number of batch shapes).
 However, this choice is not ideal for a family of nonlinear material models whose constitutive updates require solving one (or more) implicit system of equations.
 To address such issue, NEML2 offers two mechanisms to facilitate the creation of the implicit system (e.g., its residual and Jacobian):
 - [Axis labeling](@ref axis-labeling) for setting up the layout of the implicit system
 - [Tensor assembly](@ref tensor-assembly) for assembling and disassembling the implicit system